YannickGalow/Zentra-iOS/README.md

 - Use the menu icon if swipe gesture doesn't work
 - Close and reopen the app if menu gets stuck

+### Server Integration

+- **Server Status Monitoring**: The app connects to a local server for status information
+- **Real-time Updates**: Server status is automatically refreshed every 10 seconds
+- **Custom Status Messages**: Server administrators can set custom status messages
+- **Offline Detection**: App automatically detects when the server is unavailable
+- **Pull-to-Refresh**: Manually refresh server status by pulling down on the dashboard

+*Note: Server access is restricted to authorized administrators only.*

 ### Privacy & Security

 - **Data Storage**: All data is stored locally on your device